johnny5550822/gdax-army/README.md

 -01/02/18 GG... there is a bug (trade_option) that make me not able to proceed correctly with buy trade option...
 Redo experiment with seperating possible buy and sell option.
 2017-12-29_17-32-25_log.log

 -01/03/18 Hmm... a lot of buy-in and buy-out and then seem like I need to make the long ema from 36 to 26.
 Also add more log to look at the actual price fluatation.
 2018-01-02_15-04-39_log.log

+-01/06/18 SOmetime we will accendially placed >1 buy orders...
+I checked and found that there can be "No json" object detection in the buy order while loop, in which we have exception to handle it.
+Yet, the placed buy order will lose track and we will place another buy order.
+I debug it, i.e., cancell all orders at the beginning of while loop for buy/sell.
+2018-01-04_18-11-01_log.log